RistoBIn/international-website/src/pages/solutions/atlantic-salmon-and-seafood.md

   content: >-
     In order to succeed with edge computing, it is not sufficient only being capable of programming the FPGA, understanding the industry and which problems the chip should solve is just as important.
 SEALAB is uniquely positioned for solving this task because:
   experiences:
-    - featuredImage: /img/subsea-cameras-manufacture-line.png
+    - featuredimage: /img/subsea-cameras-manufacture-line.png
       description: We have developed, built and supplied subsea cameras for years
-    - featuredImage: /img/world-largest-aquaculture-ai.png
+    - featuredimage: /img/world-largest-aquaculture-ai.png
       description: Possesses the world’s largest data harvesting of aquaculture images for AI
-    - featuredImage: /img/national-international-ai.png
+    - featuredimage: /img/national-international-ai.png
       description: Develops AI applications for use in fish cages
-    - featuredImage: /img/national-international-ai.png
+    - featuredimage: /img/national-international-ai.png
       description: Participates in national and international projects focusing on AI, machine learning, video distribution and 5G
 descriptionSection:
   description: >-